jhudson8/smocks/api.md

             yourName: {
               label: 'What is your name?',
               type: 'text',
-              defaultValue: 'John Doe',
+              defaultValue: 'John Doe'
+            }
+          },
           handler: function(input) {
             // this is how you access action specific user input var yourName = input.yourName;
             // this is how you access user input created for the route var phoneNumber = this.input('yourPhoneNumber');
             // now I would perform whatever action needs to be taken
             // I would make changes to "state" most likely (more about state later) }
-            }
-          }
         }
       }
     })
 ```